 We have chosen palm oil because it is a symbolic case.
-It is accused of being harmful to health because it is too rich in saturated fats, and of being poorly sustainable for the environment, in as much as on its own it is responsible for deforestation and a major threat to biodiversity and local communities.
+It is accused of being harmful to health because it is too rich in saturated fats, and of being poorly sustainable for the environment as it is perceived to be solely responsible for deforestation and as the main threat to biodiversity and local communities.

-In the study we show that many products containing palm oil contain the same, if not lower, levels of saturated fats compared to those in which palm oil has been removed, with the fact that this has been done appearing on packaging and in communications.
+In the study, we show that many products containing palm oil contain the same, if not lower, levels of saturated fats compared to those in which palm oil has been removed, with its removal and absence being advertised on packaging and in communications.
 We also demonstrate the ingredient's greater sustainability compared to its vegetable and animal substitutes.